 There could be several reasons why you would need to join pieces of metal together.
 Whether you’re doing it professionally or working on a DIY project, the most common way to weld is to use a welder.
 There are tons of welding methods you can choose from, but what if you don’t have any welder with you?
 Well, there are ways you can use for welding metals together without using a dedicated welder.

-Some of the non-welding methods are perfect for the occasional DIYers who don’t want to invest in an expensive tool.
+Some non-welding methods are perfect for the occasional DIYers who don’t want to invest in an expensive tool.
 You can weld almost any type of metal, including aluminum and steel, with these methods.
 In this article, I’ll help you understand How to weld without a welder and make a good joint with minimal effort.

 Can You Weld Without A Welder?

-When you want the literal meaning of welding, you would need a dedicated welder with the necessary arc machine and specialized tools.
+When you want the literal meaning of welding, you need a dedicated welder with the necessary arc machine and specialized tools.
 However, If your goal is to combine two pieces of metal, yes, you can combine metals without using a welder.
 You can still join metals effectively using different methods that I’ll get you through.

 It won’t be a welding process; you can call it a separate method to join two pieces of metals together.
 They are capable of joining metals with as much rigidity as you would expect from a regular welder.
 There are several ways to do it, and most of them are super easy and handy that any DIYer can pull off.